vigneshrajan05/Hybrid-Query-Processing-System/README.md

 merits of both databases through a query analyzer which could act as a virtual querying agent for both Relational (MySQL) and NoSQL databases (MongoDB).

+Dependency -> Add all Jar files to classpath of the Java project